 - 3. Power down the server (Power down the server). - 4.
 Remove all power: - a.
 Disconnect each power cord from the power source. - b.
 Disconnect each power cord from the server. - 5.
-Do one of the following: - Extend the server from the rack (Extend the server from the rack). - Remove the server from the rack (Remove the server from the rack). - 6.
+Do one of the following: - Extend the server from the rack. - Remove the server from the rack. - 6.
 Place the server on a flat, level work surface. - 7.
-Remove the access panel (Remove the access panel). - 8.
-If needed, remove any expansion boards installed in slot 3.

-- 9. Remove the primary PCI riser cage (Remove the primary PCI riser cage). - 10.
+Remove the access panel. - 8.
+Do one of the following: - Remove the air baffle. - If installed, remove the 4LFF midplane drive cage. - 9.
+Remove any components or cables that may prevent access to the TPM connector. - 10.
 Proceed to Installing the TPM board and cover.